Pope Joan: Recent analysis and critique

 Most scholars of the 20th and 21st centuries have dismissed Pope Joan as a medieval legend.
-British historian John Julius Norwich dismissed the myth with a logical assessment of evidence.
+British historian John Julius Norwich dismissed the myth after assessing evidence.
 In the Oxford Dictionary of Popes, J. N. D. Kelly declares the legend "Scarcely needs painstaking refutation today, for not only is there no contemporary evidence for a female Pope at any of the dates suggested for her reign, but the known facts of the respective periods make it impossible to fit one in."
 The appendix entry also cites chronological and material differences in the instances of the legend's telling, suggests an origin, and points to the Protestant historian David Blondel, who "effectively demolished it in treatises published at Amsterdam in 1647 and 1657."

 The 1910 Catholic Encyclopedia elaborated on the historical timeline problem:

 Between Leo IV and Benedict III, where Martinus Polonus places her, she cannot be inserted, because Leo IV died 17 July 855, and immediately after his death Benedict III was elected by the clergy and people of Rome; but, owing to the setting up of an Antipope, in the person of the deposed Cardinal Anastasius, he was not consecrated until 29 September.
 Coins exist which bear both the image of Benedict III and of Emperor Lothair, who died 28 September 855; therefore Benedict must have been recognized as pope before the last-mentioned date.
 On 7 October 855, Benedict III issued a charter for the Abbey of Corvey.
 Hincmar, Archbishop of Reims, informed Nicholas I that a messenger whom he had sent to Leo IV learned on his way of the death of this Pope, and therefore handed his petition to Benedict III, who decided it (Hincmar, ep. xl in P.L., CXXXVI, 85).
 All these witnesses prove the correctness of the dates given in the lives of Leo IV and Benedict III, and there was no interregnum between these two Popes, so that at this place there is no room for the alleged Popess.